Loader gif

 • Administrative costs (including salaries for administrative staff)

-• Business insurance and permits
+• Business and permits

 • Accounting and legal fees